hci-lab-um/heuristics-for-test-tool-design/About-the-research-and-researcher.md

 I've provided some text below about the research and about myself, and also links to videos, academic papers and other resources.

 ## Videos and articles about the Research and the Researcher

+If you want a brief summary, here is [an article "Just a tester?"](https://www.womenwhotest.com/2023/04/14/just-a-tester-a-report-part-way-through-data/) from 2023 which summarises the research to that point and highlights of the findings.

-I will make some up-to-date videos when I have time, here are links to some earlier videos about the research.
+Here are links to some earlier videos about the research.
 They are each about 30-50 minutes long.

 1. [Talk about the research from 2020: "Illusions, Magic and Test Automation"](https://www.youtube.com/watch?v=EAEG3CzZzVY) from Code Camp Romania.
 2. [Report on the research from 2022: "Who is Testing?
 Do tools help and support them?"](https://www.youtube.com/watch?v=JhmZpnZO_ys) from TestMu conference
 3. [Webinar from 2022 "Who is testing?"](https://www.bigmarker.com/techwell-corporation/Who-Is-Testing-A-Reflection-Part-Way-Through-Data-Analysis) from Techwell
 4. [Interview with Agiletest](https://www.youtube.com/watch?v=0fZlOqjmZqQ) from Agiletest Invites.

-I published [an article "Just a tester?"](https://www.womenwhotest.com/2023/04/14/just-a-tester-a-report-part-way-through-data/) in 2023 which summarises the research to that point and highlights of the findings.

 ## The Research - a brief history
 ###	Background